 There are many considerations and questions before you commit to a Lasting Power of Attorney; here we provide you with the answers to a variety of questions in order to set your mind at rest and help you understand what is involved.
 To discuss your situation in more detail, please contact a member of the Private Client team.

-A Lasting Power of Attorney (LPA) is a legal document that provides a donor (the person writing the LPA) with the power to choose an attorney who would then have authority to act on your behalf in relation to your finances and/or your health and welfare.
+A Lasting Power of Attorney (LPA) is a legal document that provides a donor (the person writing the LPA) with the power to give someone power of attorney, meaning you can choose a person who would then have authority to act on your behalf in relation to your finances and/or your health and welfare.

 LPAs replaced Enduring Powers of Attorney (EPA) in 2007.
 Whilst it is no longer possible to create a new EPA, any EPAs made prior to October 1 2007 are still valid, can be registered and can be used.
 If you do already have an EPA from before this date, you should note that this only covers property and financial affairs, so you may wish to consider having a health and welfare LPA written in addition to your existing EPA.